acend/cilium-basics-training/content/en/docs/07/02/_index.md

 {{< highlight yaml >}}{{< readfile file="content/en/docs/07/02/cnp-l7.yaml" >}}{{< /highlight >}}

-Update the existing rule to apply the L7-aware policy to protect deathstar using:
+Update the existing rule to apply the L7-aware policy to protect deathstar using.
+Create a file `cnp-l7.yaml` with the above content and apply with:

 ```bash
 kubectl apply -f cnp-l7.yaml